zettsu-t/cppMockgen/howToUse.md

 ## Generate codes

-CppMockGen generates codes that tested and tester code include or link
+CppMockGen generates codes that tested and tester codes include or link
-* Mock class : Google Mock style class definition
+* Mock class : Google Mock style class definition.
+It can attach to a forwarder or a decorator instance.
-* Forwarder class : class definition to switch a mock and a tested (original) function/method
+* Forwarder class : class definition to switch invocations to a mock or a tested (original) function / class
-* Decorator class : class definition to overwrite definitions of the tested class
+* Decorator class : class definition to overwrite definitions of a tested (original) class to switch invocations to a mock or the tested class
 * Swapper macro : macro replacing type and variable names with the generated code's